-Daphne plants, also called winter daphne or fragrant daphne, are short-lived evergreen shrubs that grow in USDA hardiness zones 7-9.
+Daphne plants, also called winter daphne or fragrant daphne, are short-lived evergreen shrubs that grow in USDA hardiness zones 7 to 9.
 Gardeners often complain that growing winter daphne is difficult.
 Follow these suggestions for successful growth and blooms on your daphne bushes.

 About Daphne Plants